makinacorpus/corpus.reactor/doc/spec_v2.rst

 ++++++++++++++++++++++++++++++++++
 Overview
 ^^^^^^^^
-- to factorize the code but also keep track of specific settings, those macros will use a common data mapping structure.
+- to factorize the configuration code but also keep track of specific settings, those macros will use a common data mapping structure which is good to store defaults but override in a common manner variables via pillar.
-- all those macros will take as input the **configuration** data structure which is a mapping containing all variables and metadata about your project.
+- all those macros will take as input this **configuration** data structure which is a mapping containing all variables and metadata about your project.
 - this common data mapping is not copied over but passed always as a reference, this mean that you can change settings in a macro and see those changes in later macros.

 Local configuration state